Gina Din

-Gina Din-Kariuki (born Gina Din, on October 23, 1961) is a Kenyan businesswoman specializing in strategic communication and public relations in Kenya.
-She is best known as the founder and executive chair of Gina Din Corporate Communications, which she started after leaving her job as a Communications manager at Barclays Bank of Kenya in 1997.
+Gina Din-Kariūki (born Gina Din, on October 23, 1961) is a Kenyan businesswoman specializing in strategic communication and public relations in Kenya.
+She is best known as the founder and executive chair of Gina Din Corporate Communications, which she started after leaving her job as a communications manager at Barclays Bank of Kenya in 1997.

 Early life and education

 Born Gina Din on October 23, 1961 in Nanyuki, Kenya, she is the third daughter to hoteliers Shamsu and Malek Din.
 Gina Din credits learning the importance of relationships at a tender age to her parents, who owned Sportsman Arms Hotel in Nanyuki.
-"My parents taught me that clients, no matter who, all want to feel valued.
-I try to do that at Gina Din Corporate Communications."
+She attributes her value of every client as a virtue she was taught by her parents, and that she emulates the same at Gina Din Corporate Communications.

 Her first job was when she was 15 years old, managing a disco night at the hotel twice a week in which she'd charge an entrance fee.
 She'd use this as her pocket money.

 Her father died when she was 18.

 In 1985, Gina Din graduated with a degree in journalism from London School of Journalism.
 This was followed by a job as communications manager at Barclays Bank Kenya in the same year, where she worked for 14 years.